In search of the truth about Diana Nyad

 (story begins at 20:03)

 The following paragraph summarizes Nyad’s story.
-It includes details common to most or all of the six versions I’m familiar with:
+It includes details common to most or all of the eight versions I’m familiar with:

 At dinner after one of her talks, Nyad meets an elderly woman originally from Krakow, Poland.
 Nyad, who never names the woman, identifies her as a survivor because she has numbers tattooed on her arm.
 The woman tells Nyad her story: When she was three years old, the Gestapo came to her home in Krakow, killed her father, and forced her, her mother, and her six-year-old sister onto a train to Dachau, Germany.
 At Dachau, they were separated.
 The mother and sister went to the right, the three-year-old went to the left and never saw her family again.
 The Nazis then sent the three-year-old girl to serve as a sex slave to the camp’s SS officers.
 When the war ended, a French family adopted the little girl.
 She went on to live a life seemingly unaffected by her trauma.